 Karen Hostler was born in Wilmington, Delaware and raised in Arden.
 She began taking ballet lessons at the age of five with Stella Hobson, a former member of the Ballet Russes.
 Karen took time off from her ballet instruction from the age of 11 until she was 31, at which time she began searching for an activity to do with her young daughter.
 Karen began taking lessons from Marc Levy, a former student of The Academy of the Dance, and studied with Marc for about 12 years, during which time she also began teaching for him.
 Since that time, Karen has taught at the Performing Arts, Paul Klocke Dance Centre, Anna Marie Dance Studio, Brandywine Y, and the Nina Robinson School of Dance.
 She has also attended classes in New York at the Broadway Dance Centre.She lives by the rule that there is always something to learn, even if it’s what not to do.
 Karen is continually trying to find a better way to teach, to explain and to break down the steps for her students.
 She feels it is important to connect with her students so they know what to feel and how to work for clean technique, and most of all, for the love of the dance.

-Ann Cole enjoyed studying with dance icon Robert Joffrey at his summer ballet workshops before moving Pacific Nothwest Ballet School (PNBS) as a scholarship student.
+Ann Cole enjoyed studying with dance icon Robert Joffrey at his summer ballet workshops before moving to Pacific Northwest Ballet School as a scholarship student.
 Later she was invited to join the company by artistic directors Kent Stowell and Francia Russell.
-Ms. Cole was also on scholarship with School of American Ballet in New York City, where she trained with Alexandra Danilova, Suki Schorer, Stanley Williams, Andrei Kramarevsky, and Antonia Tumkovsky.
-As a company member at at Pacific Northwest Ballet, she performed a wide variety of ballets from corps to soloist roles such Kent Stowell’s Nutcracker and Swan Lake, George Balanchine’s Four Temperaments, Theme and Variations, Chacconce, Serenade, Concerto Barroco, Jerome Robbin’s The Cage, Michael Smuin’s Stravinsky Piano Pieces, and many others.
-Ms. Cole earned her undergraduate and law degrees at University of Texas while teaching at the University’s dance department, Ballet Austin, and Austin dance Ensemble.
+Ms. Cole was also on scholarship with The School of American Ballet in New York City, where she trained with Alexandra Danilova, Suki Schorer, Stanley Williams, Andrei Kramarevsky, and Antonia Tumkovsky.
+As a company member at Pacific Northwest Ballet, she performed a wide variety of ballets, in corps and soloist roles, such as Kent Stowell’s Nutcracker and Swan Lake, George Balanchine’s Four Temperaments, Theme and Variations, Chaconne, Serenade, Concerto Barocco, Jerome Robbin’s The Cage, Michael Smuin’s Stravinsky Piano Pieces, and many others.
+She also enjoyed dancing for Alonzo King as a company member with his Lines Dance Company in San Francisco, CA. Ms. Cole later earned her undergraduate and law degrees at the University of Texas while teaching at the University’s dance department, Ballet Austin, and Austin Dance Ensemble.

 Sophie Malin currently dances professionally with Sharp Dance Company and Alchemy Dance Company in Philadelphia, PA.
 She has attended summer intensives at Ballet X in Philadelphia, Northern Cincinnati Youth Ballet, and Complexions Contemporary Ballet in New York and Joffrey School of Ballet.
 Ms. Malin was a recipient of scholarship to Instituto Colombiano de Ballet in Columbia and was invited to St. Petersburg, Russia to perform in the World Dance Open Festival 2011.
 She has a wide variety of classical ballets and modern pieces, and has been featured in Antonia Brown’s Little Bird, No Translations, and My Composed Life, danced in Diane Sharp’s Roller Coaster, Spoons, and Amy Harding’s I Am We.